TheOnlyRoxion/inmoov_ros/README.md

 >
 > MoveIt! is currently available for ROS Kinetic, and Kinetic is tied to Ubuntu 16.04 LTS, so everything fits together from there.
 >
-> Follow Install Instrucktions they help alot
+> Follow Install Instructions they help alot

 #### What you'll need: